Order Zinner Pecan Tree Online

 The Zinner is scab resistant and has proven to show good yield even while young.
 The Zinner’s pecan shell is thin and hardy and the tree will produce around 44 nuts per pound at 54% kernel.
 This is a Type-2 pollinator and requires a Type-1 pecan variety like Caddo Pecan or Cape Fear Pecan to produce pecans.

-Pecan tree pollination is done by the wind and it is necessary to have several types of pecans in the area for the best cross pollination.
-Read more about this in our Comparison of Different Pecan Trees and Pollination in Nut Trees blogs.
+Pecan tree pollination is done by the wind and it is necessary to have several types of pecans in the area for the best cross-pollination.
 Carya illinoinensis pecan trees are fun and rewarding fruit trees to grow.

-When a mature tree, the Zinner can reach up to 70 feet high and have a 50 foot wide branch span, so be sure to plant this pecan cultivar where it will have room to grow!
-Recommended for all pecan enthusiasts – beginners and expert!
+When a mature tree, the Zinner can reach up to 70 feet high and have a 50-foot wide branch span, so be sure to plant this pecan cultivar where it will have room to grow!
+Recommended for all pecan enthusiasts – beginners and experts!

 The best time of year to plant a tree is in early spring so it has the whole growing season to establish the extensive root system.
-A slow release fertilizer applied annually well help with pecan tree growth and pecan nut production.
+A slow-release fertilizer applied annually will help with pecan tree growth and pecan nut production.